dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-Used to configure the MET tool tc_rmw.
+Used to configure the MET tool TC-RMW.

 .. _configuration-22: